Additional Information for Children & Young People

 If you want to learn more about alcohol, and its effects on your body or behaviour, visit http://www.drinkaware.co.uk/

-You can use the online Drinks Diary to calculate the units in your alcoholic drinks.
+You can use this link to calculate the units in your alcoholic drinks.

 Alcohol & Pregnancy